hansen942/pl-project/README.md

 You can also run my unit tests by running `make test` which will build the test file and run it, use `make clean` to delete the `main.native` and `tests.native` executables from your directory, or use `make doc` do generate documentation for the source code (which may inadvertantly create the `main.native` file when rebuilding the code).

 I have only tested this on ubuntu so you may run into trouble with the makefile and newlines if you try running this on a non-unix system.

+### New Functionality

+In redesigning the system I added displays that allow the typechecker to walk through its reasoning and explain why it typed things a certain way.
+This will make it easier to debug, as well as being educational/informative for someone using the system.

+To use this new functionality when typechecking a file `my_program.evco`, set the `debug` flag when running, like `./main.native -debug my_program.evco`.
+The typechecker will stop at (many) checkpoints as it works through the program and display (most of) its state.
+When it does this, it will block execution; you need to press enter to allow the typechecker to continue.

 ## Example Code